-- 26.6 The Employer will provide a facility whereby staff will be permitted to repay any additional purchases.
+- 25.6 The Employer will provide a facility whereby staff will be permitted to repay any additional purchases.
 This will commence from the date of delivery of the corporate wardrobe items.
 Repayments can be made by either monthly repayments or payroll deduction facility.
-All outstanding amounts are to be repaid by the end of the current financial year. - 26.7 Should an Employee leave the Employer within the first 12 months of the corporate wardrobe being purchased, the Employee will pay back half of the contribution made by the Employer, plus all other debts outstanding. - 26.8 Should an Employee leave the Employer after the first 12 months of the corporate wardrobe being purchased, they must repay all amounts outstanding. - 26.9 To assist in the acquiring of the corporate wardrobe, a Coordinator will be appointed to manage this process.
-All conditions of purchase must comply with the requirements of the service provider(s). - 26.10 The cleaning and repair of the corporate wardrobe is the responsibility of the Employee.
+All outstanding amounts are to be repaid by the end of the current financial year. - 25.7 Should an Employee leave the Employer within the first 12 months of the corporate wardrobe being purchased, the Employee will pay back half of the contribution made by the Employer, plus all other debts outstanding. - 25.8 Should an Employee leave the Employer after the first 12 months of the corporate wardrobe being purchased, they must repay all amounts outstanding. - 25.9 To assist in the acquiring of the corporate wardrobe, a Coordinator will be appointed to manage this process.
+All conditions of purchase must comply with the requirements of the service provider(s). - 25.10 The cleaning and repair of the corporate wardrobe is the responsibility of the Employee.

-27. WAGE ADJUSTMENTS - (REFER SCHEDULE A)
+26. WAGE ADJUSTMENTS - (REFER SCHEDULE A)

-- 27.1 On lodgement of this Agreement, the Employer shall pay the following wage increases: - 27.1.1 An increase of 2% effective from the first full pay period on or after 1 July 2019; - 27.1.2 An increase of 2% effective from the first full pay period on or after 1 July 2020; and - 27.1.3 An increase of 2% effective from the first full pay period on or after 1 July 2021.
+- 26.1 On lodgement of this Agreement, the Employer shall pay the following wage increases: - 26.1.1 An increase of 5% effective from the first full pay period on or after 1 July 2023; - 26.1.2 An increase of 4% effective from the first full pay period on or after 1 July 2024; and - 26.1.3 An increase of 4% effective from the first full pay period on or after 1 July 2025. - 26.2 A payment of \$1,500 will be payable to Employees upon approval of the Agreement by the SAET.
+Payment will be made as a lump-sum unless an alternative method of payment is mutually agreed between the Employer and the Employee.

-28. INCREMENTAL PROGRESSION FOR PART-TIME EMPLOYEES
+27. INCREMENTAL PROGRESSION FOR PART-TIME AND CASUAL EMPLOYEES

-Incremental progression within a classification level for part-time Employees will be based on calendar years of experience, regardless of the hours worked.
+- 27.1 Incremental progression within a classification level for part-time Employees will be based on calendar years of experience, regardless of the hours worked. - 27.2 Incremental progression within a classification level for casual Employees will occur after the completion of 1,000 working hours within a non-defined period.

-29. HIGHER DUTIES
+28. HIGHER DUTIES